rackerlabs/design-system/_component_design/radio-buttons.md

 Consider the following best practices when you construct a radio button:

-- Always use a label above the available options.
+- By default, the radio button at the top of the list is selected.
+The user can then make a different selection, if required.
+- When the user clicks a radio button, the previously selected button is deselected.
 - Keep the number of options to between two and five choices.
-- There is always a default option selected (preferably at the top or the list).
-- If the user clicks on another option, the first is unselected.
+If you’re providing more than five options, consider using a drop-down list.
-- Radio buttons should only be used when the list can be vertical.
-If space is not available, consider a dropdown menu.
+- List radio button options vertically, with one choice per line.
+If space is not available, consider using a drop-down list.
-- List options in an order that makes logical sense.
+- List radio button options in logical order.
 Depending on the context, the order could be alphabetical or from most common to least common.
 For example, if listing accounts by name, list them alphabetically.
-In billing, paying the amount due should be listed above letting the user enter a custom payment amount.
+In billing, place the paying the amount due option above the enter a custom payment amount option.
-- Use checkboxes and radio buttons only to change settings, not as action buttons that make something happen.
+- Consider using a [switch]({{site.baseurl}}/components/switches.html) component if a singular input can be used to enable or disable a feature (in place of two yes/no radio buttons).

-Consider the following best practices when you label a radio button:
+Consider the following best practices when you label a radio button option:

-- Labels should start with a capital letter.
-- Labels should not have punctuation at the end, such as a period, unless more than one sentence is used.
+- Use positive and active wording for option labels.
+Avoid negations such as **Don't send me more email**.
+Negative option labels indicate that the user must select the radio button in order for something *not to happen*.
+- Write an option label so that the user understands what happens when the radio button is selected, and what will *not* happen if the radio button is not selected.

 {% endcolumn %}